Western African Ebola epidemic: Sierra Leone

 Sierra Leone had entered a 90-day period of enhanced surveillance that was scheduled to end on 5 February 2016, when, on 14 January, a new Ebola death was reported in the Tonkolili District.
-Prior to this case, the WHO had advised that "we still anticipate more flare-ups and must be prepared for them.
-A massive effort is underway to ensure robust prevention, surveillance and response capacity across all three countries by the end of March."
+Before this case, the WHO had advised that "we still anticipate more flare-ups and must be prepared for them.
+A massive effort is underway to ensure robust prevention, surveillance, and response capacity across all three countries by the end of March."
 On 16 January aid workers reported that a woman had died of the virus and that she may have exposed several individuals; the government later announced that 100 people had been quarantined.
-Investigations indicated that the deceased was a female student from Lunsar, in Port Loko District, who had gone to Kambia District on 28 December 2015 before returning symptomatic.
-She had also visited Bombali District to consult a herbalist, and had later gone to a government hospital in Magburaka.
-The WHO indicated that there were 109 contacts (28 of them high-risk), that there were another 3 missing contacts, and that the source or route of transmission that caused the fatality was unknown.
-A second new case—confirmed by WHO spokesman Tarik Jasarevic to involve a 38-year-old relative and caregiver of the aforementioned Ebola victim—had become symptomatic on 20 Jan while under observation at a quarantine centre.
-On 22 January it was reported that this patient was responding to treatment.
+Investigations indicated that the deceased was a student from Lunsar who had gone to Kambia District on 28 December 2015 before returning symptomatic.
+She had also visited Bombali District to consult a herbalist and had later gone to a government hospital in Magburaka.
+The WHO indicated that there were 109 contacts and another three missing contacts, and that the source or route of transmission that caused the fatality was unknown.
+A second new case—a relative and caregiver of the aforementioned victim—had become symptomatic on 20 January while under observation at a quarantine centre.
 On 26 January WHO Director-General, Dr Margaret Chan officially confirmed that the outbreak was not yet over; that same day, it was also reported that Ebola restrictions had halted market activity in Kambia District amid protests.
-On 7 February 70 individuals were released from quarantine, and on 8 February the last Ebola patient was also released.
-On 17 February the WHO indicated that 2,600 Ebola survivors had accessed health assessments and eye examinations.
+On 8 February the last Ebola patient was also released.

 On 4 February 2016 the last known case tested negative for a second consecutive time and Sierra Leone commenced another 42-day countdown towards being declared Ebola-free.
-On 17 March 2016 the WHO announced that the Sierra Leone flare-up was over, and that no other chains of transmission were known to be active at that time.
-The media reported that Sierra Leone then entered a 90-day period of heightened surveillance, which concluded on 15 June 2016, and it was reported that by 15 July the country had discontinued testing corpses for the virus.
+On 17 March 2016 the WHO announced that the Sierra Leone flare-up was over and that no other chains of transmission were known to be active at that time.
+By 15 July the country had discontinued testing corpses for the virus.